This is your go-to guide for how to make the perfect pin for Pinterest that WILL get repinned!

 Let’s Recap the key points:

-- Remember what Pinterest does and put yourself in the pinner’s shoes.
+- Remember the foundational use for Pinterest (a visual search tool) and put yourself in the pinner’s shoes.

 - If you’re not sure where to start, check out popular pins in your niche.
 Do not straight up copy them, but you can emulate the look, feel & design to help get you started.